THIS IS THE OFFSHOOT I WROTE FOR THE LLS FUNDRAISER

 However, there was something off about the youth.
 He was incredibly intelligent but something was overriding that with this incomprehensible fear.
 The vampire decided then that they needed to speak to the child's guardian.

 Krystien Boudreau was not a difficult man to reach, not will all the ties he had to the Riker underground.
-For a man that was not a Riker himself the man held a goodly amount of respect in the community.
+For a man that was not a Riker he held respect in the community.
 Finding and raising an incredible asset like Kai simply added to his already great esteem.
 Council Member Melanie Rain stepped up to the door.
 As current headmistress of Riker it was her responsibility to interact with the parents or guardians of current students.

 The stocky blonde welcomed her into his home with relative ease.